tilas01/arch-guides-all/README.md

-I wrote this code based on the Arch Wiki in 2022, im sure it may have changed some since then and I am aware of the arch-install command if I had heard about it may of not written all this but I dedicated a lot of time and testing to this.
-Although most of all the testing was also done in 2022-2023 so there is a chance you run into errors but i've used this guide to install arch on my own laptop and had no issues.
+I wrote this code based on the Arch Wiki in 2021, im sure it may have changed some since then and I am aware of the arch-install command if I had heard about it may of not written all this but I dedicated a lot of time and testing to this.
+Although most of all the testing was also done in 2021-2023 so there is a chance you run into errors but i've used this guide to install arch on my own laptop and had no issues.
+Im definetly going to be using these guides myself soon so they will be updated and tested to be for sure working in 2025 soon.